subaquatic-pierre/oxideauth-api/docs/overview.md

 ## Management and Administration

-Ironstone provides two interfaces for its users (the developers building the microservices) to manage their namespaces:
+Ironstone provides two interfaces for its users (the developers building the microservices) to manage their workspaces:

-- **Ironstone Dashboard (UI):** A web-based interface where developers can manually configure their namespace, create roles, invite team members, and manage their end-users.
+- **Ironstone Dashboard (UI):** A web-based interface where developers can manually configure their workspace, create roles, invite team members, and manage their end-users.
 - **Ironstone Web API:** A programmatic REST API that allows developers to automate user management, role assignment, and other administrative tasks directly from their own backend services, using a `Service JWT` for authentication.